Alan J. Pakula: Paranoia trilogy

+Subsequent films

 Pakula scored another hit in 1982 with Sophie's Choice, starring Meryl Streep.
 His screenplay, based on the novel by William Styron, was nominated for an Academy Award.
-Later commercial successes included Presumed Innocent, based on the bestselling novel by Scott Turow, and another political thriller, The Pelican Brief, an adaptation of John Grisham's bestseller.
-His final film was the crime drama thriller film The Devil's Own, where he reunited with Harrison Ford.
+Later commercial successes included Presumed Innocent, based on the bestselling novel by Scott Turow, and The Pelican Brief, an adaptation of John Grisham's bestseller.
+His final film was the thriller The Devil's Own, where he reunited with Harrison Ford.

 Personal life

 From October 19, 1963, until 1971, Pakula was married to actress Hope Lange.
-He was married to his second wife, Hannah Pakula (formerly Hannah Cohn Boorstin) from 1973 until his death in 1998.
+He was married to his second wife, author Hannah Pakula (formerly Hannah Cohn Boorstin) from 1973 until his death in 1998.

-He had two stepchildren from his marriage with Hope Lange, Christopher and Patricia Murray and three stepchildren from his second marriage.
-They are Louis, Robert and Anna Boorstin.
-He also spoke very openly about his stepson's battle with depression before his death.
+He had two stepchildren from his marriage with Hope Lange, Christopher and Patricia Murray, and three stepchildren from his second marriage.
+They are Louis, Robert, and Anna Boorstin.
+He spoke very openly about his stepson Robert's battle with depression.